-Poems in Blood — An Ode to First Responder
+Poems in Blood

-I wrote First Responder as an autopsy of normal life — the kind of normal that smiles in public and bleeds in private.
-The world looks ordinary until you stare at it long enough.
-Then it starts to move.
+I wrote First Responder as an autopsy of normal life — the kind that smiles in public and bleeds in private.

-This page is a reader-facing collection of four voices from inside that world.
-Each poem is a wound that speaks, and each summary is the character telling you what it cost them to say it.
+This page is a collection of voices from inside that world.
+Each poem is a wound that speaks.

 Dr. Stevens (Thomas)